 The diagnosis of CPA was made based on angiographical findings.
-Previous studies have reported that head computed tomography angiography and MRA yielded good sensitivity to diagnose CPA and rule out other vascular abnormalities.5 However,
+Previous studies have reported that head computed tomography angiography and MRA yielded good sensitivity to diagnose CPA and rule out other vascular abnormalities.5 However, our patient was initially misdiagnosed with a giant cerebral AVM based on the head MRI/MRA result.
+This signifies the role of cerebral DSA as a gold standard in the diagnosis of vascular abnormalities.

-CPA treatment options include conservative management, endovascular treatment, indirect revascularization, and radiosurgery.18 The majority of CPA cases reported were treated conservatively due to frequent disparity in less severe symptoms and high risk for interventional treatment.^{19,20} Also, most of the patients treated conservatively remained stable during a long-term follow-up period.
+Treatment options for CPA include conservative management, endovascular treatment, indirect revascularization, and radiosurgery.
+The majority of CPA cases reported were treated conservatively due to frequent disparity in less severe symptoms and high risk for interventional treatment.
+In addition, most of the patients who were treated conservatively remained stable during a long-term follow-up period.
 Despite the limited evidence, indirect revascularization using an open surgery method and endovascular treatment using targeted embolization were correlated with positive neurological outcomes.^{1,12}